-Katie brings over 12 years of expertise in project based start-up administration, spanning the diverse territories of healthcare, technology and the arts.
-Entrepreneurial at heart, Katie’s passion for creating positive change in her community and the world shows up in every aspect of her life.
-She enjoys exercising this vision through a thriving coaching practice, youth mentorship, musicianship and wilderness music camps.
+Katie brings over 13 years of expertise in project based start-up administration, spanning the diverse territories of healthcare, technology and the arts.
+Entrepreneurial at heart, Katie’s passion for fostering growth and development in her community and the world shows up in every aspect of her life.

 Andrea VukobratYouth Peer Engagement Coordinator

 Andrea has been volunteering and working in youth mental health for five years.
 She completed her undergraduate in Psychology at UBC but feels she’s learned the most from her experiences as a FamilySmart youth peer support worker at the Kelty Mental Health Resource Centre, working one-on-one with children, youth and families experiencing mental health challenges.
 Within her work she lead the Youth Ambassador Program and discovered her passion for youth engagement.
 She looks forward to working with youth and young adults to make Foundry as relevant and adapted to their needs as possible.

 Find more information about how we are helping mental health challenges affecting young people